 What to know about pet travel insurance

-As you may have realised, taking an animal outside of Australia is a big deal.
-Finding the right insurance is an important part of making sure you’ve done everything you can to keep your pet safe.
-A lot of people believe that travel insurance will cover pets as though they were luggage because they’re not riding in the plane’s cabin, but this is not the case.
+Finding the right insurance is an important part of travelling with your pet overseas.
+A lot of people believe that their own travel insurance will automatically cover pets as though they were luggage.
+Unfortunately, this isn't the case.

 A travel insurance policy’s luggage or personal belongings inclusion won’t cover your pets, and neither will its medical emergency cover.

-For their health, you need pet insurance instead, which often includes travel insurance for pets to help cover the cost of veterinary bills that you might encounter overseas, but note that some insurers restrict cover to New Zealand and Norfolk Island.
-As always, it's important to read the fine print!
+For your four-legged friend's health, you need pet insurance instead.
+This usually includes travel insurance for pets to help cover the cost of veterinary bills that you might encounter overseas.
+It's worth keeping in mind that some insurers restrict cover to New Zealand and Norfolk Island.
+As always, it's important to read the fine print.

 Meanwhile, consider the pet essentials, such as medication or pet travel documents, that you need to bring with you when considering your own travel insurance policy.
 You should find cover that can help if these items are lost, damaged or otherwise go missing.